-NAME The NAME attribute specifies the name of the variable used within the DTL source file.
+NAME NAME specifies the variable used within the DTL source file.

 For example, a data field definition includes a variable name in the DATAVAR attribute to specify the variable that receives data when the user enters data in the field.